jackklika/4chan-trending/README.md

 Issues:
 - Misspelled/uncapatalized names
 - Normalization: what if someone posts a paragraph of 100 instances of the phrase "John Green"?
+Should we group "Stallman" and "Richard Stallman" under one key?

 # Installing
 1. Install some packages via your favorite package manager: `sudo apt install python3 python3-pip python3-tk`